ironhack-labs/lab-ajax-crud-characters/README.md

 ### Iteration 2: The `APIHandler.js` file

 We have our API running, so now we will construct a class `APIHandler` to deal with the Axios calls.
-The only responsability of this class is to display the JSON result that comes from the API, or give the needed information to the API via a function argument.
+The only responsibility of this class is to display the JSON result that comes from the API, or give the needed information to the API via a function argument.

-The funcionalities of the `APIHandler` class are:
+The functionalities of the `APIHandler` class are:

 - Get all the characters info from *[http://localhost:8000/characters](http://localhost:8000/characters)*
 - Get a single character info from *[http://localhost:8000/characters/:id](http://localhost:8000/characters/:id)*